FelixKrueger/Bismark/Docs/FAQ.md

-# Low mapping effiency of paired-end bisulfite-seq sample
+# II) Low mapping effiency of paired-end bisulfite-seq sample

 This is a question that pops up every so often, and might have been discussed in numerous issues on Github or at www.seqanswers.com.